Skip to Content

 This Bangkok blog post wouldn’t be complete without a visit to one of the many rooftop bars.

-The highest open-air bar in the world, Sky Bar at Lebua on the 63rd floor is one of the most iconic rooftop bars in the city.
-Suspended 820 feet over the city, the rooftop bar was made even more famous by the Hangover II boys.
+The highest open-air bar in the world, Sky Bar at Lebua, is located on the 63rd floor, suspended 820 feet over the city.
+The rooftop bar was made even more famous by the Hangover II boys.

-Cocktails aren’t cheap, but the views make the price tag worth it, and it’s one of the best places to visit in Bangkok in 3 days for views and cocktails.
+Cocktails aren’t cheap, but the views make the price tag worth it.

 Day 3 | Grand Palace, Markets, and a Night Food Tour